+Leo Cheney was the creator of the iconic Johnnie Walker “Striding Man”.
 Discover a collection of early 20th century cartoons, sketches, and artworks.
-Leo Cheney was the creator of the iconic Johnnie Walker “Striding Man”.

-Leo Cheney (1878–1928) was a Lancashire born illustrator and cartoonist.
-His lively drawings appeared in early 20th century British newspapers, magazines, and commercial advertising.
 Born in Accrington in 1878, Cheney became the first student to enrol on Percy Bradshaw’s Press Art School correspondence course.
-This was programme for drawing founded in 1905 and originally run from Bradshaw’s home - later from Tudor Hall - in Forest Hill, London.
+Founded in 1905, this drawing programme originally run from Bradshaw’s home - later from Tudor Hall - in Forest Hill, London.

-Cheney went on to contribute to Boy’s Own Paper, and The Bystander.
-Later he worked as a staff cartoonist for the Manchester Evening News.
-He is perhaps best known for developing the most recognisable version of the Johnnie Walker “Striding Man”.
+He's perhaps best known for developing the most recognisable version of the Johnnie Walker “Striding Man”.
 His illustration transformed the character into the friendly, iconic figure used in national advertising between 1915 and 1919.

-Cheney’s work captures the energy, humour, and social insight that shaped British illustration and commercial art in the early 1900s.
-His cartoons connect everyday life with gentle satire.
-His advertising imagery became part of Britain’s visual identity.
-The collection also provides a valuable record of artistic technique across multiple media - from bold pen‑and‑ink lines to soft pencil shading and atmospheric watercolour.
+The collection also provides a valuable record of artistic technique across multiple media.
+This includes bold pen‑and‑ink lines to soft pencil shading and atmospheric watercolour.

 The digital collection presents a varied selection of Cheney’s creative output, preserved within the Phil May and Leo Cheney Archive (LCC) held at the University of Salford.
-Together, these works reflect material preserved in the LCC/B series, representing both Cheney’s professional practice and the wider visual culture of his era.

 Types of material